MeteoSwiss-APN/dawn/README.md

 gtclang <br/> <a target="_blank" href="http://semver.org">![Version][Version.Badge]</a> <a target="_blank" href="https://travis-ci.org/thfabian/dawn">![Travis status][TravisCI.Badge]</a> <a target="_blank" href="https://opensource.org/licenses/MIT">![License: MIT][MIT.License]</a>
 ===========

 **gtclang** is a source-to-source compiler with a high level DSL (Domain-Specifc Language) to execute stencil-like computations on a variety of different parallel architectures.
-The target applications for gtclang are regional weather models (regular grids) as well as global weather and climate simulations (irregular grids). gtclang is built on top of the LLVM/Clang compiler framework and [Dawn](https://github.com/MeteoSwiss-APN/dawn) and produces highly optimized C++ source code for the gridtools library.
+The target applications for gtclang are regional weather models (regular grids) as well as global weather and climate simulations (irregular grids). gtclang is built on top of the [LLVM/Clang](https://clang.llvm.org/) compiler framework and [Dawn](https://github.com/MeteoSwiss-APN/dawn) and produces highly optimized C++ source code for the gridtools library.

 ## Building

-gtclang depends on [Dawn](https://github.com/MeteoSwiss-APN/dawn) as well as [Clang](https://clang.llvm.org/) (3.8.0) and requires a C++11 compiler and [CMake](https://cmake.org/).
+gtclang depends on [Dawn](https://github.com/MeteoSwiss-APN/dawn) as well as [Clang](https://clang.llvm.org/) (3.8.0), the generated code further requires gridtools and optionally [CUDA](https://developer.nvidia.com/cuda-downloads).
+The build process requires a C++11 compiler and [CMake](https://cmake.org/).
 To build all these dependencies with a single CMake invocation, it is highly recommended to use the meta repository [gtclang-all](https://github.com/MeteoSwiss-APN/gtclang-all).

 If you wish to directly compile the library, make sure CMake can find Dawn (pass the install directory via ``DAWN_ROOT``) and Clang (if CMake has trouble finding Clang or LLVM, set ``LLVM_ROOT`` to the correct directory).
-Note that Ubuntu 14.04 ships with Clang (3.8.0) and a simple
+Note that Ubuntu 16.04 ships with Clang (3.8.0) and a simple

 ```bash
 sudo apt-get install llvm-3.8-dev clang-3.8